vitobellini/vitobellini.github.io/_posts/2018-09-29-semauto-semantics-aware-autoencoder.md

 ![SEMAUTO](/assets/2018-09-29/semauto.png)

 Autoencoders are capable of encoding a latent representation of their input data within the hidden layer and they exploit it to reconstruct the original input data at the output layer.
-In our case, we have a not fully connected architecture that allows us to assign an explicit meaning to the hidden neurons.
+In this case, we have a not fully connected architecture that allows us to assign an explicit meaning to the hidden neurons.
 This means that at the end of training, we have encoded an explicit representation of the input data in the feature space.

 ### Feed Forward and Backpropagation